-They've got urban, highway and mountain bikes for hire (€5 an hour for urban bikes) and they also do guided tours in Barcelona's main barrios, mountain tours and specialised tours for business groups.
+They've got urban, highway and mountain bikes for rent (€5 an hour for urban bikes) and they also offer guided tours in Barcelona's main neighbourhoods, mountain tours and specialised tours for business groups.
 From the third day on, you pay just €7 per day.